Geometric surgeries of three-dimensional flag structures and non-uniformizable examples: Introduction

 We will be interested in this paper in a three-dimensional homogeneous space of the Lie group $\PGL{3}$.
 Denoting by $\RP{2}_*$ the space of projective lines of $\RP{2}$, the \emph{flag space} is the set

 of pointed projective lines of $\RP{2}$.
 This is a closed orientable three-manifold, endowed with a transitive diagonal (projective) action of $\PGL{3}$.
-We will study in this paper three-manifolds that are locally modelled on $\X$ with respect to the action of $\PGL{3}$, namely which are endowed with a \emph{$(\PGL{3},\X)$-structure}: a maximal atlas of charts to $\X$ whose transition functions are restrictions of elements of $\PGL{3}$.
-We will also call \emph{flag structure} a $(\PGL{3},\X)$-structure, and \emph{flag manifold} a three-manifold endowed with a flag structure.
-Flag structures can also be defined as \emph{flat path structures}, a path structure on a three-manifold being a pair $(E^\alpha,E^\beta)$ of transverse rank one distributions in the tangent bundle whose sum $E^\alpha\oplus E^\beta$ is a contact distribution (we will give in paragraph \ref{subsection-flagstructures} below more details about this interpretation).
+We will study in this paper three-manifolds that are locally modelled on $\X$.
+We will also call \emph{flag structure} a $(\PGL{3},\X)$-structure (see Definition \ref{definition-flagstructure}), and \emph{flag manifold} a three-manifold endowed with a flag structure.
+Flag structures can also be defined as \emph{flat path structures}, a path structure on a three-manifold being a pair $(E^\alpha,E^\beta)$ of transverse rank one distributions in the tangent bundle whose sum $E^\alpha\oplus E^\beta$ is a contact distribution (we will give in subsection \ref{subsection-flagstructures} below more details about this interpretation).
 Although any orientable closed three-manifold can be given a path structure, it is a basic and open problem to decide which ones bear a flag structure.
-For instance, while a flag structure was constructed by the first author and Thebaldi on a (finite-volume and complete) non-compact hyperbolic three-manifold in \cite{falbel}, it is not known wether a flag structure exists or not on a \emph{closed} hyperbolic three-manifold.
-More generally the known topologies of closed three-manifolds supporting a flag structure are rare, which makes a surgery procedure relevant.
+For instance, while a flag structure was constructed by the first author and Thebaldi on a (finite-volume and complete) non-compact hyperbolic three-manifold in \cite{falbel}, it is not known whether a flag structure exists or not on a \emph{closed} hyperbolic three-manifold.